 Epidendrum schomburgkii - reed stem, orange flowers with long pointed segments, in bloom April 2015 $25

 Cattleya (Laelia) purpurata - inquire, we have a few nice clones.

 Cattleya x floribunda (maxima x labiata) - the natural hybrid, described in the Gardener's Chronicle in 1895 (which is now viewable on Google) - fragrant, an old curiosity, and as the name suggests, it makes plenty of large, ruffly lavender blooms. $35.

 Cattleya C. G. Roebling 'Blue Wonder', AM/AOS - this was Stewart Orchids' plant years ago, the highly fragrant "blue" form of the cross of (purpurata x gaskelliana).
 One division blooming size, $45.

 C. Orglade's Grand.
 It came to me labeled as the clone 'Yu-Chang Beauty' but I suspect it's actually 'Tian Mu', based mostly on details of lip color.
 Flowers up to 17 cm. across.
-A truly regal orchid. $50 for the blooming division, I'm keeping the big one.
+A truly regal orchid. $50 for a division when it becomes available.